Disclaimer

 • falling over after exerting themselves

 The good news is that if caught early enough by your vet, medicines can be given to the dog to enable it to live longer.
-So, be sure to get your Great Dane checked out if you see any of the symptoms.
+So, get your Great Dane checked out if you see any of the symptoms.

-There are various other types of Cancer that can shorter your Great Dane’s happy life.
+Various other types of Cancer can shorten your Great Dane’s happy life.
 Be sure to check for lumps on your dog and get them checked out by your vet.
 Here are some symptoms to look out for if you think your dog may have Cancer:

 • diarrhea